Financial assistance in middle region of Kansas.

 Food Bank of Reno County, Inc. – This location will distribute food to needy families and persons through vouchers from the Salvation Army.
 700 N. Walnut, Hutchinson, Kansas 67501.
 Call (620) 665-4076

-Health care centers and clinics
+Health care centers and free community clinics

 PrairieStar Health Center – The government qualified health center can provide patients with a full range of dental and medical services for individuals unable to obtain them or pay for them elsewhere.
 A sliding fee scale is in place for the low income.
 Also Spanish interpretation is offered on site.
 Call (620) 663-8484 for an appointment, or click here for other medical services.